The 4-day work week enabled by AI

 But companies are still pretending this is optional.

-Here’s what they’re missing: 93% of businesses where AI is critical are considering 4-day weeks.
+Consider this: 93% of businesses where AI is critical are considering 4-day weeks.
 The correlation isn’t subtle.
 Every senior leader in companies with extensive AI implementation is open to it.
 Every.
 Single.
 One.

 Meanwhile, Belgium tried to legislate a 4-day week and got… 1% uptake.
 Why?
 Because they just compressed 40 hours into 4 days.
 That’s not innovation.
 That’s torture with better marketing.

 Iceland got it right.
 They actually reduced hours while maintaining pay.
 Result?
 86% of their entire workforce now works shorter weeks.
 Not through legislation.
 Through results.
+The UK is on a similar trajectory - 2.7 million workers, nearly 11% of the workforce, now report working a 4-day week.
+Tokyo launched a 4-day option for government employees in 2025.
+Poland announced a national pilot program the same year.

 The productivity math nobody wants to acknowledge